CybercentreCanada/assemblyline-service-cuckoo/README.md

 1. Copies the two directories (per VM) created by vmprep to your support server to whatever Cuckoo's service config has configured for REMOTE_DISK_ROOT.
-2. Modifies Cuckoo's submission parameters to make sure this VM is included as an option
+2. Modifies Cuckoo's submission parameter (`analysis_vm`) to make sure this VM is included as an option

-In a default appliance configuration, the support server data is located at /opt/al/var/support and REMOTE_DISK_ROOT defaults to 'vm/disks/cuckoo/'.

     # Example usage
     # become the 'al' user